itslolan/butler/README.md

 ```
 User: "What's my financial health for October?"

-Butler: "Your financial health for October 2025:
+Adphex: "Your financial health for October 2025:

 **Income**: $5,250.00
 **Expenses**: $3,120.45